Meredith Kriz, LPC-S

 Education:

-• MS Clinical Social Work, University of Texas at Austin
+• MS Social Work, California Baptist University

 Elina Kharmats, LPC